 I used to identify myself as a Libertarian.
 I no longer do so – although I retain many of the Libertarian ideals.
 Away from the fact that Libertarian Presidential candidate Gary Johnson managed to inadvertently make a pretty good case against the recreational use of marijuana, Libertarianism fails for me on several counts.

 Specifically, on borders and defense.

-Jonah Goldberg of National Review summed it up nicely “Conservatives tend to be libertarian, but libertarians tend not to be conservative”.
+Someone once said, “Conservatives tend to be libertarian, but libertarians tend not to be conservative”.
 I think there’s a lot of truth in that statement.

 So, what do I believe?